-Mulkun Wirrpanda is the daughter of the great Yolgnu leader Dhakiyarr Wirrpanda.
-As the eldest and most knowledgeable for the Dhudi-Djapu clan from Dhuruputjpi, Mulkun Wirrpanda is acknowledged as a leader.
-Mulkun is one of the few Yolngu women to have this status.
+Mulkun Wirrpanda (dec) was the daughter of the great Yolgnu leader Dhakiyarr Wirrpanda.
+As the eldest and most knowledgeable for the Dhudi-Djapu clan from Dhuruputjpi, Mulkun Wirrpanda was acknowledged as a leader, one of the few Yolngu women to have this status.

-Mulkun paints on bark, larrakitj (memorial poles) and yidaki (didjeridus) and is a talented carver, weaver and print maker.
+Mulkun painted on bark, larrakitj (memorial poles) and yidaki (didjeridus) and is a talented carver, weaver and print maker.
 Her work has been exhibited throughout Australia and in Asia.

 © Buku Larrnggay Mulka